huangyh45/PhyloAln/README.md

 ```
 scripts/check_aln.py trim_out
 ```
-Based on the warnings output by check_aln.py, you should manually check the unaligned sequences and edit the alignemnts.
+Based on the warnings output by check_aln.py, you should manually check the unaligned sequences and edit the alignments.
 ##### 5. reconstruct the phylogenetic tree
 You can build the gene tree by [IQ-TREE](http://www.iqtree.org/#download) like this:
 ```